starcitizen-lug/knowledge-base/wiki/Home.md

 > (Sept 27, 2024) **Launcher 2.0 Migration**
 > - Requires standard Wine 9.4+ or Proton GE 9-13+ runner
 >   - Recent Wine versions can be easily installed from the Kron4ek runner source in the [LUG Helper](https://github.com/starcitizen-lug/lug-helper)
-> - If using standard Wine, requires the latest git release of winetricks for the powershell patches
+> - If using standard Wine, requires the latest git release of winetricks for the powershell patches.
+Update your prefix path in the following commands and run:
+>   - run `WINEPREFIX=$HOME/Games/star-citizen winetricks --self-update` to update winetricks
->   - Run `WINEPREFIX={your prefix} winetricks powershell` to install it
+>   - Run `WINEPREFIX=$HOME/Games/star-citizen winetricks powershell` to install powershell
 > - If using standard Wine, CLI mode must be enabled in Lutris
 >   - Right click the game -> Configure -> System options -> Toggle on advanced options -> CLI mode
 > - The 2.0 Launcher may need to be installed manually.
 See [our wiki](https://github.com/starcitizen-lug/knowledge-base/wiki/Troubleshooting#rsi-launcher-doesnt-auto-update) for instructions